sebglazebrook/aliases/README.md

 Dynamic aliases based on the directory you are currently in.

-Ever wanted to type in `server` and it just knows what you're thinking?
+Ever wanted to type in `server` in whole bunch of different directories and your computer just knows what you're thinking?

 Now you can!